dbarzin/deming/docs/config.md

 ### Import <a name="import"></a>

-It is possible to import controls from an .XLSX file.
+Measures can be imported from an .XLSX file or from the template database.

+When importing, all other controls and measures can be deleted and test data generated.

 [![Screenshot](images/import.png)](images/import.png)